dice-group/GATES/README.md

 # GATES
 ## Graph Attention Networks for Entity Summarization

-The  entity  summarization  task  has  recently  gained  significant  attention  to  provide  concise  information  about  various  facts  con-tained  in  large  knowledge  graphs.
-Presently,  the  best  performing  approaches rely on a supervised learning model using neural network methods with sequence to sequence learning.
-In contrast with existing methods, we introduce GATES as a new approach for entity summarization task using deep learning for graphs.
-It combines leveraging graph structure and textual semantics to encode triples and advantages deep learn-ing on graphs to generate a score for each candidate triple.
-We evaluated GATES on the ESBM benchmark, which comprises DBpedia and LinkedMDB datasets.
-Our results show that GATES outperforms state-of-the-art approaches on all datasets, in which F1 scores for the top-5 and top-10 of DBpedia are 0.478 and 0,629, respectively.
-Also, F1 scores for the top-5 and top-10 of LinkedMDB are 0.503 and 0.529, consecutively.
+The sheer size of modern knowledge graphs has led to in- creased attention being paid to the entity summarization task.
+Given a knowledge graph T and an entity e found therein, solutions to entity summarization select a subset of the triples from T which summarize e’s concise bound description.
+Presently, the best performing approaches rely on sequence-to-sequence models to generate entity summaries and rely on little to none of the structure information of T during the sum- marization process.
+We hypothesize that this structure information can be exploited to compute better summaries.
+To verify our hypothesis, we develop GATES, a new entity summarization approach that com- bines topological information and knowledge graph embeddings to en- code triples.
+The topological information is encoded by means of a Graph Attention Network.
+We evaluate GATES on the ESBM benchmark.
+Our results show that GATES outperforms the state-of-the-art approaches DeepLENS and ESA and reaches up to 0.62 F-measure.

 ## Dataset